mikeroyal/Self-Hosting-Guide/README.md

 [Nextcloud VM(virtual machine appliance)](https://download.nextcloudvm.com/) is a set of carefully crafted family of [*nix](https://bit.ly/2UaCC7b) scripts, which interactively guide you through a quality-controlled installation of a Nextcloud instance for Home/SME Server and scripts for Raspberry Pi 4.
 It is Community developed and maintained.

+[LibreSign](https://libresign.github.io/) is a Libre digital signature app for Nextcloud.

 #### DigitalOcean

 [Back to the Top](#table-of-contents)